avaly/jsond-validator/README.md

 [![Dependencies](https://img.shields.io/david/dev/avaly/jsond-validator.svg)](https://david-dm.org/avaly/jsond-validator)

-> node.js module for validating JSON definitions
+A validator for JSON definitions according to the [JSOND specification](http://tools.ietf.org/html/draft-oskarsson-jsond-00) with the following exceptions:

-A validator for JSON definitions according to the [JSOND specification](http://tools.ietf.org/html/draft-oskarsson-jsond-00).
+* Array items are matched only agains the first array definition in the schema (see `test/data/array.js` for missing test cases)

 ## Documentation